 The Vanessa Behan Crisis Nursery was founded in 1987 in memory of Vanessa Behan, who died from child abuse injuries at the age of two.
 The cause of death was a ruptured bowel caused by a blow to her abdomen.
 An autopsy revealed that during her short life, Vanessa had suffered many previous injuries, including a fractured arm, head trauma from having her hair pulled and twisted, a fractured skull and cigarette burns.

 The tragedy of Vanessa’s death outraged and saddened the Spokane community.
 A handful of people initiated a grassroots effort to create a safe place where parents could bring their children any time they are having difficulty providing them with safe and nurturing care.

-Since then, the Vanessa Behan Crisis Nursery has served as a safe haven for more than 72,000 children.
+Since then, the Vanessa Behan Crisis Nursery has impacted the lives of more than 82,000 children and their families.

 “We need this type of facility; this type of facility needs to be used more, and that’s why it’s great to have it here in this community.
 It’s a very positive thing for children to have a safe haven.” – Sgt.
 Tony Giannetto, a Spokane police officer who responded to the emergency call the night Vanessa Behan died.

 “I would not wish any abuse, whether it be mental or physical, on any child.
 Children are our future.
 Without them, we are nothing.
 We need to reach out, take their hands and give them good morals and a foundation upon which to live their lives by.
 We need to teach them to find their self-esteem, their self-worth, and let them know that they are a precious gift.” – Lindsie Banning, speaking in memory of her niece, Vanessa Behan, June 3, 2004